-Back this past December I did a short review on Mabudachi Jingi, a really short one-chapter story Masami Kurumada did in 1978.
+Back this past December, I did a short review on Mabudachi Jingi, a really short one-chapter story Masami Kurumada did in 1978.
 I mentioned that in the book that story was in, which featured the same name, there was also another one-shot from the same year in it: 1979's Shiro Obi Taisho/White Belt General.
 It's about the same length as Jingi, and likewise it is also pretty simple in execution.
 Luckily, it's still a fun little short.

 Sanpei Sugata has transferred into Benten High School, where he immediately causes trouble with the Judo team.
-Luckily for him, the team members notice that Sanpei owns a Judo gi & immediately notice where he used to go to school: Kanon High School, home of the best Judo team in the area.
+Luckily for him, the team members notice that Sanpei owns a Judo gi & immediately realize where he used to go to school: Kanon High School, home of the best Judo team in the area.
 The team immediately asks Sanpei to join, which he takes advantage of by forcing numerous ridiculous conditions, such as having his new teammates do his homework & even buy him lunch.
-Unfortunately, Sanpei's old schoolmate Seiko has also transferred to Benten & she doesn't like Sanpei's attitude, especially since he's hiding a big secret: At Kanon Sanpei was nothing more than a reserve team member, and he absolutely sucked at the sport.
+Unfortunately, Sanpei's old schoolmate Seiko has also transferred to Benten, & she doesn't like Sanpei's attitude, especially since he's hiding a big secret: At Kanon Sanpei was nothing more than a reserve team member, and he absolutely sucked at the sport.
 Unfortunately, the local tournament is coming soon & Benten's first opponent is Kanon...

-Shiro Obi Taisho has an easy to understand moral behind it: Be true to yourself & try your hardest; combined with dedication & training you'll go far.
+Shiro Obi Taisho has an easy to understand moral behind it: Be true to yourself & try your hardest; combined with dedication & training, you'll go far.
 It honestly does read kind of like a variation on how Ring ni Kakero started off, but instead of Ryuji's hesitation & unwillingness to get into boxing you have Sanpei's cocky attitude & false first impressions.
 When Sanpei is asked to train one of his new teammates & is unable to take him down, Sanpei realizes that he has to train; he can't always rely on his false expectations anymore.
 It's a simple moral that Kurumada tells in an equally simple but effective fashion, and it mixes in excellently with Judo's general style of competition.

 In comparison to Mabudachi Jingi, Kurumada's artwork here is much more of his own style.
 Kurumada's drawing style is more identifiable, his penchant for having a upward-looking perspective is easily noticeable, and his "Star System" is more pronounced.
-Sanpei is obviously based off of Ring ni Kakero's Ishimatsu & Itagaki is Shinatora (who Kurumada honestly doesn't re-use all that often).
+Sanpei is obviously based off of Ring ni Kakero's Ishimatsu & Itagaki is Shinatora, who Kurumada honestly doesn't re-use all that often.
 This duo of faces is pretty interesting, mainly because it kind of follows the hierarchy between Ishimatsu & Shinatora, where Ishimatsu nicknames Shinatora "danna", or "master/boss/lord".
 In a neat change of pace, though, Kurumada doesn't go over-the-top at all in this short story; the most you'll see is Itagaki crash into some mats pretty hard.
 This is an early work of Kurumada's though, so maybe he didn't completely embrace his over-the-top style by the time he made this yet.

 |Same book, same cover.|

 Shiro Obi Taisho may be simple, but it is a fun little short story.
 The story flows nicely, the pace is quick, & the moral definitely fits Kurumada's general style to a "T".
-Between the two short stories in this book I do have to give the edge to Taisho, which in general just worked much better than Jingi.
-For those who are interested the entire Mabudachi Jingi book has been scanlated, including the Sukeban Arashi chapters that were included in it.
+Between the two short stories in this book, I do have to give the edge to Taisho, which in general just worked much better than Jingi.
+For those who are interested, the entire Mabudachi Jingi book has been scanlated, including the Sukeban Arashi chapters that were included in it.
 The same group that did this book is also presently doing the two actual Arashi books, so eventually I will review Masami Kurumada's debut work as well.
-As for the rest of Manga May I am close to getting through the title of the next review, & I hope to get it done before the month ends.
+As for the rest of Manga May, I am close to getting through the title of the next review, & I hope to get it done before the month ends.
 If anything, it won't be on an endless hiatus, like Fuma no Kojirou: Yagyu Ansatsucho is...